amartyasd/amartyasd.github.io/_pages/about.md

 I work in chromatic/motivic homotopy theory, algebraic K-theory, higher category theory, and Topological Aspects of Physics.
 My Master's thesis work revolves around (higher) Topological Jacobi forms and equivariant TMF computations.
 Apart from that, I am also involved in constructing motivic models of cyclotomic synthetic spectra, some THH computations, and higher height (higher) cardinality computations in Ambidexterity.

+I also take an interest in  Real Syntomic Cohomology and equivariant motivic spectra.
 In the past, I have organised seminars on Higher Categories, Burklund-Yuan-Schlank's Chromatic Nullstellensatz, Equivariant TMF and Stefanich-Tannaka duality for Geometric Stacks.
-I am also somewhat interested in  Real Syntomic and equivariant motivic spectra.

 Also, I have worked on a model for k-restricted unital infinity operads in the past, which was joint work with Yu Leon Liu.
 Apart from that, I also have some experience working on the general Mahowald-Ravenel redshift phenomena of the Mahowald invariant, under J.D.
 Quigley, and on Freed-Hopkins theory and HoTT semantics, under Ulrik Buchholtz.

 Apart from these, there are other ambitious projects and ventures that I wish to take up when my schedule permits, which, ofc, I don't want to list.
-My view of Mathematics is broad, and I'm always open to ideas and themes coming from unknown waters in the unfathomable ocean of mathematics.
+My view of Mathematics is broad, and I'm always open to ideas and themes from unknown depths in the unfathomable ocean of Mathematics.
 I believe, after all, there are infinitely many things in the mathematical universe to pursue.

 Aside from my primary preoccupations and interests, I'm also interested in Music, philosophy and, to some extent, Linguistics.